The Real Estate Market in Hingham MA

-Nearly all Boston brownstones also have cozy fireplaces, spacious closets and ample storage room.
+Nearly all Boston brownstones original features also have cozy fireplaces, spacious closets and ample square feet of storage room.
 These units also offer more space than your average urban apartment - giving you the more the feeling of living in a house than an apartment.
-Most Brownstones have been updated to include all the latest...
+Most Brownstones have been updated...

 About Hingham MA

 Hingham, MA provides a convenient location for those looking to live in the Boston area, but not in the big city.
 It's a small town with a quaint feel and plenty of history.
 There are plenty of things to do, places to see and the shopping is some of the best in the South Shore area.
 Living here provides the opportunity to enjoy the big city amenities with a small town, quiet atmosphere to call home.